HISTORY OF EDUCATION IN PASCO COUNTY

 Students in this area earlier attended the Lake Buddy School.

-The photo above, courtesy of a local researcher, shows the earlier Sand Pond School in the early 1920s.
+The photo above, provided by the Dew family, shows the earlier Sand Pond School in the early 1920s.
 The building was a clapboard building which was in use as early as 1911.
 It was located where The Gardens Nursery is now located (2009) on the west side of Fort King Road just south of the intersection with Bozeman Road.
 According to a local resident, the building was used 6 to 10 years.
 Eula Goldsby was one of the teachers.
 Philmon, Wendell, J. J. Delmer and Garnet LeHeup were some of the students.

 On Oct.
 10, 1917, the Tampa Morning Tribune reported, “The school at Sand Pond opened Monday morning with a good attendance, Miss Sylvia Ingalls being the teacher.”